websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/creating-a-contributed-fragment-collection.md

     ```

     ```note::
-      If deployment fails on Windows, you may need to build the module JAR first with `.\gradlew jar` and then copy the JAR to the Liferay Docker container using Docker: `docker cp l3m9/build/libs/com.acme.l3m9.impl-1.0.0.jar $(docker ps -lq):/opt/liferay/deploy`.
+      If deployment fails on Windows, you may need to `bind mount Liferay in the container <../../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/providing-files-to-the-container.md>`_, build the module JAR with ``.\gradlew jar``, and copy the JAR to the appropriate bind-mounted folder.
     ```

 1. Verify that the updated Fragment is included in the contributed Collection.
 Point your browser to `https://localhost:8080`, and under the Site Menu on the left side of the screen, go to *Design* &rarr; *Fragments*.
 The L3M9 Jumbotron Fragment appears in the L3M9 Collection.